cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

     ![navigate to cloud providers](../../common/img/navigate-to-compute-infrastructure-providers.png)

-1. You should see a tile icon labeled "OpenStack".
+1. You should see a tile icon labeled "RHV".
 Click on it.

     ![OpenStack provider tile icon](../../common/img/rhv-provider-tile.png)